The Boulevard Mall: Anchor spaces

 Sansone's revitalization efforts focused heavily on the anchor spaces.
 An Asian grocery store chain, 99 Ranch Market, opened at the mall in 2015.
 It operated for 10 years, occupying a 33000 sqft space formerly used as a Circuit City.

 At a cost of more than $2 million, the old Dillard's store was gutted and prepared for several possible tenants before they were decided.
 A 28000 sqft Goodwill thrift store opened in October 2015, occupying part of the ground floor.
 It was the first Goodwill store to open inside an enclosed shopping mall, and served as a new anchor for the Boulevard Mall.
 Another new anchor, a 60000 sqft John's Incredible Pizza Company restaurant opened two months later, taking up the remainder of the ground floor.
 The restaurant immediately became the chain's most profitable location.
 A 50000 sqft TeleTech call center took over part of the second floor in 2017.

 In 2017, Sears sold its store to a Sansone-affiliated investor group, which leased the space back to Sears to keep the store operational.
 The sale allowed for plans to develop the large parking lot surrounding the store, with various possibilities having been discussed, including a hotel.
 Sears closed its store in March 2019, as part of a plan to close numerous stores nationwide.
 Plans were soon announced to redevelop the building and parking lot as a new retail project, The Boulevard Plaza, although construction never began.
 Instead, the Sears building opened as a UEI College campus in 2020.
+Public Storage also opened in a section of the former Sears.

 Macy's closed its store in 2017, and the 178000 sqft building was sold for approximately $3.5 million to a company associated with the Troesh family, who partnered with Roland Sansone on his purchase of the mall.
 In 2018, Anthem Blue Cross Blue Shield opened an office in the building.
 Barton Associates, a Massachusetts staffing firm, also became a tenant.
 A charter school, the Western Youth Leadership, Engagement, and Empowerment Middle School (WYLEES), opened in 2025, in the remaining available space of the Macy's building.
 The school sought a starting capacity of 160 students, with space for more.

 JCPenney closed in 2017.
 A Canadian-based call center, 24-7 Intouch, took over part of the building in 2018.
 Another portion was leased to Headz Up, a 41000 sqft entertainment complex, also opened in 2018.
 It included a room of three-dimensional murals, a virtual reality attraction, escape rooms, and indoor archery tag played with rubber arrows.
 In 2019, Headz Up added the Nevada Boxing Hall of Fame to its space, including boxing memorabilia and a boxing ring.
 El Mercado has since taken over the former JCPenney space.